 Cafés and delis

-The café at the Trout Farm is open 10am–4pm (3pm in winter) even if you’re not visiting the farm.
-They serve dishes made with their trout – like a smoked trout quiche or Asian trout salad – as well as light bites like sandwiches and paninis, sausage rolls, homemade cakes and ice creams.
+The café at the Trout Farm is open 9am–5pm (3pm in winter), even if you’re not visiting the farm.
+They serve dishes made with their trout – like a smoked trout chowder or Asian trout salad – as well as light bites like sandwiches and paninis, sausage rolls, homemade cakes and ice creams.

-The Twig is a new deli and café, run by the same team as the nearby Stump and New Inn Cotswold pubs.
+The Twig deli and café is run by the same team as the nearby Stump and New Inn Cotswold pubs.
 They focus on high-quality coffee as well as snacks and sandwiches, including sourdough toasties and filled foccacia.
 Or you can buy local produce from their deli counter for a picnic.

 You can also pick up drinks, ice creams, cakes and snacks like hot sausage rolls as well as souvenirs at the Bibury Post Office, which is just across the road from Arlington Row.